 - Speech/Communication – learning sign language, speech pronunciation, and verbal memory.

-- Evaluation data is used to determine the areas of need.
-Appropriate goals and services on the IEP should lead to an appropriate placement.
-After writing the goals and deciding on the needed services, the team should ask, ‘Where can the student best receive these services in the least restrictive setting?’
+Evaluation data is used to determine the areas of need.
+Appropriate goals and services on the IEP should lead to an appropriate placement or location where the child’s IEP will be serviced.
+After writing the goals and deciding on the needed services, the team should ask, ‘Where can the student best receive these services in the least restrictive setting?

 - What can my child do and not do now?
 What is the current level of skill or knowledge?
-(This will be stated in the PLAAFP which is the first part of the goal.)
+(This will be stated in the PLAAFP.)

 - How is this need of my child related to the child’s disability?